sgromme/sgromme.github.io/_posts/2025-03-27-setting-up-chirpy.md

 Prerequisites:
 Note: This is for Windows , WSL and Docker only.
-Git account.
+(As a alternative you can you Github code spaces) Git account.
 WSL-2
 Docker Desktop.